-4.8 DEMOLITION
+4.4 DEMOLITION

-- a) Demolition work must be carried out in accordance with AS 2601. - b) The Project Manager shall ensure that, before the commencement of stripping or demolition work, an initial investigation of the building to be demolished and the site on which it is located is carried out.
-This is normally provided by the demolition sub-contractor. - c) Prior to the start of work the Site Manager shall: - At least ten days prior to the scheduled commencement of demolition work, lodge a request for power disconnection with the supply company. - Check that the power really is disconnected before starting demolition. - Where the building, or the section to which the power connection is made is to be demolished, make sure that the supply company removes the cables. - Verify that all energised services have been isolated (Refer Isolation of Services) using Isolation of Service form (F045). - Make sure all other services have been safely disconnected and plugged before work commences.
+- a) Demolition work must be carried out in accordance with AS 2601. - b) The Site Manager shall ensure that, before the commencement of stripping or demolition work, an initial investigation of the building to be demolished and the site on which it is located is carried out.
+This is normally provided by the demolition subcontractor. - c) Prior to the start of work the Site Manager shall: - At least ten days prior to the scheduled commencement of demolition work, lodge a request for power disconnection with the supply company. - Check that the power really is disconnected before starting demolition. - Where the building, or the section to which the power connection is made is to be demolished, make sure that the supply company removes the cables. - Verify that all energised services have been isolated (Refer Isolation of Services) using Isolation of Service form (F045). - Make sure all other services have been safely disconnected and plugged before work commences. - Make sure that a demolition permit has been issued and that all state legislative requirements have been confirmed and are met. - Make sure the demolition contractor is a registered building practitioner licensed to carry out demolition work. - If cement sheet is to be removed or the presence of asbestos is suspected, work on that part of the job must not proceed until the nature and extent of the asbestos is confirmed, and safe removal completed. - Ensure that safe systems of work are in place and that persons cannot be harmed by falling objects. - d) The Site Manager shall confirm isolation services with the electrician and natural gas provider where applicable. - e) The Site Manager shall notify police immediately if: - The building concerned (including an un-demolished part of the building) becomes unstable, and - There is a danger that the building could collapse and injure any person in the vicinity who is not under the control of the person who is carrying out that work, either directly or by his or her employees or agents.

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 36 of 70 Owner: WHS Manager Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 28 of 52 Owner: WHS Manager Date of Issue : Oct 2021